HHS/OPRE-OPS/docs/adr/012-use-pre-commit-hooks.md

-# 10. Use GitHub Actions for CI/CD
+# 12. Use Pre-Commit Hooks

 Date: 2022-07-26